xrootd/howto/docs/tpc/SimpleXrootTPCwRendezvousKey.md

 program needs to have access to the `/etc/security/xrd/{xrdcert.pem, xrdkey.pem}` (a copy of host cert and key).

-The main user facing security method (e.g. "sss") can be any kind of security method available in xrootd, including "gsi" (in which case the main and secondary security method are merged).

-The secondary security "gsi" is conveniently used here to allow the TPC program (xrdcp-tpc.sh) to authenticate againt the source.
-It will uses the rendezvous key for authorization.
+The destination will run the TPC program (xrdcp-tpc.sh).
+The program authenticates againt the source (using GSI), it then uses the rendezvous key for authorization.
+After that, it pulls the data.
 The `xrdcp-tpc.sh` looks like the following.
 ```
 #!/bin/sh

+# To work with data source's GSI, a X509 proxy is needed.
+It can be any X509
+# proxy - the authorization uses the rendezvous key, not the X509 proxy.
 export X509_USER_PROXY=/tmp/x509up_u$(id -u)

 # Note that the main xrootd config file exported the location of